Niall Harrison

-Niall Harrison is a British medical writer and science fiction editor and critic.
+Niall Sidney Harrison is a British medical writer and science fiction editor, critic and publisher.
 He was a judge of the Arthur C. Clarke Award in 2006 and 2007 and Guest of Honour at Eastercon 2023.

 Biography

-Harrison attended Reading Blue Coat School and read biochemistry at Magdalen College, Oxford, from 1998 to 2002.
+Harrison read biochemistry at Magdalen College, Oxford, from 1998 to 2002.
 He currently lives in Newcastle and works as a medical writer.
 He is co-chair of the ACCORD Steering Committee, which is developing a guideline to improve the reporting of biomedical studies that use consensus methodologies.

-Science Fiction
+Science fiction

 Between 2006 and 2010, Harrison was editor of Vector – the magazine of the British Science Fiction Association – as well as writing Torque Control, Vector's editorial blog.
 Between 2007 and 2010, he was senior reviews editor for Strange Horizons; in 2010 he became editor-in-chief, a position he served in until stepping down in 2017.
 As a critic, his work has appeared in Interzone, Foundation and The New York Review of Science Fiction as well as Vector and Strange Horizons.
+He is the publisher of Briardene Books where he also blogs.